ShareFacebook Twitter AddThis

 We have great talents who perfectly embody French Cuisine, devoting themselves to their passion in a poetic and fresh way.
 I think of Jean-François Piège or Alexandre Couillon, or even Chef Pastry chef Cédric Grolet, whose taste I had the pleasure of enjoying in some desserts.

-You have received numerous awards during your career (3 stars, honorary knight, the order of agricultural merit, etc.).
+You have received numerous awards during your career (3 stars, honorary knighthood, the order of agricultural merit, etc.).
 What more could you wish for?

 I am happy to look back at the journey I have come on ...
 We have come a long way since our installation in Eugénie.
 But I am mostly very forward-looking, focused on the transmission of knowledge on Health Food for the well-being of all.
 My most cherished wish is to continue to spread the good word so that the cooking respects both health and the products.